FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

-Suresh ran a grocery and general store in Nagpur for eleven years.
+Mahesh ran a general store in Indore for eleven years.
 He had never received a tax notice.
 Not once.

 This is not a rare story.
-It plays out in kirana stores, general stores, and medical shops across India every year.
+It plays out in kirana stores and general stores across India every year.
 Not because owners are careless.
 Because GST rates change, and no one tells you clearly which products changed and by how much.

 That is what this guide does.